fedora-copr/copr/frontend/docs/api_2/source/Resources/build_task.rst

 Build Task
 ==========

-Build task represents information about individual build tasks per each chroot.
+Build task represents information about individual build tasks.
+One task is responsible for one chroot.

 Structure of the build task entity
 ----------------------------------